-The insurance sector is about providing financial protection against losses incurred by an individual or entity under certain conditions which are specified in contracts with the insurance company.
+The insurance sector provides financial protection against losses incurred by an individual or entity under certain conditions specified in contracts with the insurance company.
 When buying an insurance policy, the customer is essentially hedging against certain risks under hypothetical situations of damage to the insured or his/her property or liability for damages or injuries caused to third parties.
-The insurance products themselves are intangible and the customer receives the “product” in the form of a service only in the event of a claim.
-There are many types of insurance products, covering wide range in scope and timeframes, for example medical, life, accident, car, house, business, professional indemnity, public liability and travel insurance.
+The insurance products are intangible, and the customer receives the “product” in the form of service only in case of a claim.
+There are many types of insurance products, covering a wide range in scope and timeframes, for example, medical, life, accident, car, house, business, professional indemnity, public liability and travel insurance.

 Insurance companies belong to the broader financial services industry.
 Unlike most service businesses, they have very little contact with customers, typically only three key touch points in the life of a policy: purchase, review/change and claim.
-In this regard, excellent customer service, and hence loyalty, is very important.
+In this regard, excellent customer service and loyalty are very important.
 Customers expect responsive service to their queries and claims.
-Today’s generation of always-connected, tech-savvy customers expect ever faster responses and answers to their questions around the clock at their fingertips.
-LSS can help to reduce wait time in resolving customer issues and reduce claims processing time.
+Today’s generation of always-connected, tech-savvy customers expects faster responses and answers to their questions around the clock at their fingertips ever.
+LSS can help reduce wait time in customer issues and claims processing time.

-The low interest rates in capital markets put pressure on the profitability of insurance companies.
+The low-interest rates in capital markets put pressure on the profitability of insurance companies.
 Most of their assets are in fixed-income investments.
-The negative effects of declining interest rates are an increase in the present value of the insurer’s liabilities and a decrease in investment income, making it more difficult to match outgoing claims payments and cost of guarantees under pensions and other savings products.
+The negative effects of declining interest rates are an increase in the present value of the insurer’s liabilities and a decrease in investment income, making it more difficult to match outgoing claims payments and the cost of guarantees under pensions and other savings products.
 Historically, insurance companies are more profitable when interest rates rise.
-In today’s low interest rate environment, insurance companies are forced to improve operational efficiency and reduce costs to maintain or increase profitability.
+In today’s low-interest rate environment, insurance companies are forced to improve operational efficiency and reduce costs to maintain or increase profitability.

 When the right areas for improvement are targeted in an insurance company, the overall benefits to the business are: